hosikiti/briefcast/README.md

 # Briefcast

-Briefcast is an AI-powered pod cast generator from any news website.
+Briefcast is an AI-powered pod cast generator from any website.

 ## What's Changed